Seasawher/mathlib4-help/docs/attributes.md

 ## to_additive_relevant_arg
  Auxiliary attribute for `to_additive` stating which arguments are the types with a multiplicative structure.
 Similar to `registerParametricAttribute` except that attributes do not have to be assigned in the same file as the declaration.

-## to_additive_reorder
- Auxiliary attribute for `to_additive` that stores arguments that need to be reordered.
-This should not appear in any file.
-We keep it as an attribute for now so that mathport can still use it, and it can generate a warning.
-Similar to `registerParametricAttribute` except that attributes do not have to be assigned in the same file as the declaration.